Court allows reporters to inspect slain family’s autopsies | WTOP

 The still-unsolved case involves seven adults and a teenage boy from the Rhoden family who were found shot to death at four homes in Piketon in southern Ohio in April 2016.

-The Attorney General’s Office, which is investigating the killings, said it would make the reports and photos available for inspection Wednesday morning.
+The Attorney General’s Office, which is investigating the killings, made single-page reports for each victim available for inspection Wednesday morning.
 Under Ohio law, reporters can only view the information and are prohibited even from taking notes.
+No photos were released.

+The report for victim Christopher Rhoden Sr. said he was shot nine times and notes without explanation that his body was decomposed “more than all the others.”
+The bodies were all found the morning of April 22, 2016, with the shootings believed to have taken place hours before.

 Heavily redacted versions of the reports released in 2016 showed all but one of the victims were shot multiple times in the head.
 Toxicology results, which could include the use of drugs or alcohol, were blacked out for all the victims.
 Evidence of injuries beyond the mention of gunshot wounds was also blacked out for all the victims.